 Thawing: First, you’ll want to purchase the turkey at least a week ahead of schedule.
 Part of preparing a whole turkey means that you’ll need to plan for it to thaw before cooking unless it is not frozen.
 More on thawing time in post below.
 You could even purchase it earlier and keep it in the freezer or turn the refrigerator temperature to a cooler setting so defrosting takes longer.
 Once the bird is thawed, reach into both bird cavities and remove any plastic bags or other parts that you don’t want to use.

 Brining: Decide if you’ll be brining the turkey in a salt water solution.
 Nowadays, a lot of turkeys, like Butterball, Honeysuckle, and Honest Turkey can come pre-brined.
 Simply put, if an ingredient label states a “solution” that means it’s likely brined.
 Now, brining solutions can vary greatly.
 Traditionally, I like to brine mine in a weaker solution but if it’s not brined at all, then I’ll brine it fully.
 NOTE: Brining is NOT a requirement, BUT allowing it to rest in saltwater plumps it up and changes the protein structure resulting in the juiciest, moist, tender, and flavorful bird ever.
+Plat dry after brining.

 Flavoring: The turkey should be prepared with spices or herbs.
 You can make your own dry rub at home or buy a container from the store that’s used for poultry.
 Since the top is covered in skin, you’ll want to use a knife to gently get the herb rub under the skin where all the meat is.
 More on dry rubs below.
+Basting the turkey in its juices is welcome but not needed.

 Quick 5-Minute Turkey Gravy